 Playback, Jury of the Heart

-by Ivory Snow
+Author: Ivory Snow

-Publication Date: 27 December 2017
+Publication date: 27 December 2017

-Sting in the Tail Publishing
+Publisher: Sting in the Tail Publishing

-Review by Kris Ashton
+Reviewer: Kris Ashton

 A refugee from the planet Bathox, Liam Keen, is in a relationship with retired actress Audrey, who is beautiful but increasingly aloof.
 The couple sleep in separate rooms and make love only on their birthdays and special occasions (and only under sufferance on Audrey’s part).
 It has not always been this way.
 When Liam first arrived in this world and “poured out of an acorn,” Audrey declared him perfect.
 Carrying emotional scars from Bathox’s intergalactic war, Liam was wary of falling in love with her (“Females are moths, they flitter from light to light.”).
 But initially Audrey stayed, and fall in love he did.

 His struggle to cope with this unrequited love comes to a cataclysmic end when Audrey utters the words: “His name is Flint.”
 She walks out on Liam and leaves him a broken, dishevelled, unemployed mess.
 Nero, the person who first made contact with Liam after he emerged from his acorn, tells him to stop mooning over Audrey and puts him in touch with Sugar Sweetman, a “body artist” at Hoochi Mama and a former tarot card reader.